Skip to main content

 Conditions and treatment

-Health information in Clatri is organized in a hierarchy: conditions > episodes > prescriptions > medications.
-Each level can exist on its own, but the links between them are what give context.
+Health info in Clatri is organized in a hierarchy: conditions → episodes → prescriptions → medications.
+Each level can exist independently, but the links between them are what give context.

 Conditions